| Share

 • Diversity among its members and staff

-• The economic and general welfare of registered nurses and other health care employees
+• The economic and general welfare of registered nurses and other healthcare professionals

-• Legislative initiatives that move the agenda of nursing forward
+• Legislative initiatives that move the agenda of nursing and healthcare professionals forward

 • The development and implementation of educational opportunities for its members